NREL/tyche/framework/production-function.md

 | Simple electrolysis | Base     | Output price      | Oxygen      | 3.0e-3  | USD/g    | $p_\mathrm{oxygen}$         |
 | Simple electrolysis | Base     | Output price      | Hydrogen    | 1.0e-2  | USD/g    | $p_\mathrm{hydrogen}$       |

+Note that the `Value` column can either contain numeric literals or Python expressions specifying probability distribution functions.
+For example, a normal distribution with mean of five and standard deviation of two would be written `st.norm(5, 2)`.
+All of the [Scipy probability distribution functions](https://docs.scipy.org/doc/scipy-1.4.1/reference/tutorial/stats/continuous.html#continuous-distributions-in-scipy-stats) are available for use, as are two special functions, `constant` and `mixture`.
+The `constant` distribution is just a single constant value; the `mixture` distribution is the mixture of a list of distributions, with specified relative weights.
+The `mixture` function is particularly important because it allows one to specify a first distribution in the case of an R&D breakthrough, but a second distribution if no breakthrough occurs.

 ### Metadata for functions